 Despite widespread and long-standing use, no drug or drug combination has been definitively shown to increase survival to hospital discharge in patients with cardiac arrest.
 Some drugs do seem to improve the likelihood of restoration of spontaneous circulation (ROSC) and thus may reasonably be given (for dosing, including pediatric, see Table: Drugs for Resuscitation*).
 Drug therapy for shock and cardiac arrest continues to be researched.

 Drugs for Resuscitation*

 In a patient with a peripheral IV line, drug administration is followed by a fluid bolus (“wide open” IV in adults; 3 to 5 mL in young children) to flush the drug into the central circulation.
-In a patient without IV or intraosseous access, atropine and epinephrine, when indicated, may be given via the endotracheal tube at 2 to 2.5 times the IV dose.
+In a patient without IV or intraosseous access, naloxone, atropine, and epinephrine, when indicated, may be given via the endotracheal tube at 2 to 2.5 times the IV dose.
 During administration of a drug via endotracheal tube, compression should be briefly stopped.